Clutha Warm Homes Voluntary Targeted Rate Programme

 - Up to $2000.00 per organisation, per annum, is available.

-Other requests for funding assistance from Council need to be made as a submission to the Long Term/Annual Plan.
-Please read Council's Policy on Reimbursement on our policies page to see whether your organisation might be eligible, or for further information, please contact us on 03 419 0200 during office hours.
+Other requests for funding assistance from Council need to be made as a submission to the Long Term / Annual Plan.

-See our Forms & Guides page for an application form and guidelines to the Creative Communities NZ Funding Scheme or contact Karen Piercy, Corporate Services Administrator on 03 419 0261 to discuss your project.
+See our Forms & Guides page for an application form and guidelines to the Creative Communities NZ Funding Scheme or contact Karen Piercy, Corporate Services Administrator on 03 419 0261 to request an application form and/or discuss your project.

 Sport NZ Rural Travel Fund

-The Sport NZ Rural Travel Fund is designed to help subsidise travel for Junior teams participating in local sport competition.
-Applications for the Sport NZ Rural Travel Fund are open to rural sport clubs and rural school teams with young people aged between 5-19 years, who require subsidies to assist with transport expenses to local sporting competitions ( excluding travel to regional or national events).
+The Sport NZ Rural Travel Fund is designed to help subsidise travel for junior teams participating in local sport competitions.
+Applications are open to rural sport clubs and rural school teams with young people aged between 5-19 years, who require subsidies to assist with transport expenses to local competitions (excluding travel to regional or national events).

-The next round of funding closes on 18 November 2016 and is for travel expenses that will be incurred for the period 1 January 2017 to 31 December 2017.
+Applications for funding for travel expenses that will be incurred for the period 1 January 2021 to 31 December 2021 are now open.

 See our Forms & Guides page for an application form and guidelines to the Sport NZ Rural Travel fund.

-Council offers a bursary once a year to students at Telford A Division of Lincoln University, who are studying towards a Diploma in Rural Business and/or the Telford Certificate in Agriculture.
-A panel of Councillors interview all the applicants before a recipient is selected.
+Council offers a bursary once a year to students at Telford who are studying towards a Diploma in Rural Business and/or the Telford Certificate in Agriculture.
+A panel of councillors interview all the applicants before a recipient is selected.

-See our Forms & Guides page for an application and guidelines to the Telford University Bursary.
+See our Forms & Guides page for an application and guidelines to the Telford Bursary.

 Tuapeka County Bursary

-See our Forms & Guides page for an application form and guidelines to the Tuapeka County Bursary.
+See our Forms & Guides page for an information sheet and guidelines to the Tuapeka County Bursary.

-The aim is to provide the young people of the Clutha District with access to a personal development fund which has been established to assist young people in reaching their goals.
-The purpose of this fund is to ensure that young people can make the most of every opportunity available to them, by helping to remove the barrier of financial limitations.
+The aim is to provide the young people of the Clutha District with access to a personal development fund to assist them in reaching their goals.
+The purpose is to ensure youth can make the most of every opportunity available to them, by helping to remove the barrier of financial limitations.

 The funding will be an amount of up to $2,000.00.
-The number of recipients and amount awarded to each individual will be flexible, depending upon applications received during each annual funding round.
+The number of recipients and amount awarded to each individual will be flexible, depending upon the applications received.

-The process will involve young people in the community submitting a letter or story (in writing or video) about why they require the funding.
-The Clutha Youth Council will decide on a shortlist of applications who will then be interviewed by an interview panel consisting of nominated Youth Councillors, a Councillor and a staff member.
+The process involves young people submitting a letter or story (in writing or video) about why they require the funding.
+The Clutha Youth Council will decide on a shortlist of applicants who will then be interviewed by a panel consisting of nominated youth councillors, a councillor and a staff member.

 The criteria for applying includes the following;